kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/index.rst

 Preparing the Guest (Physical Machine)
 ======================================

-At this point you should have configured the Cuckoo host component and you should have designed and defined the number and the names of the physical machines you are going to use for malware execution.
+At this point you should have configured the CAPE host component and you should have designed and defined the number and the names of the physical machines you are going to use for malware execution.